philipp-baumann/simplerspec/README.md

 the pipe operator is
 that the object on the left hand side is passed as the first argument to the function on the right hand side.
-When loading the tidyverse package, the pipe operator is attached to the current R session More details can be found [here](https://github.com/smbache/magrittr).
+When loading the tidyverse package, the pipe operator is attached to the current R session.
+More details can be found [here](https://github.com/smbache/magrittr).

 The model development process can be quickly coded as the example below illustrates: